oddstream/gosold/README.md

 #### Colorful cards

-Depending on the variant, enabling this draws the cards in four colors, rather than the usual black and red.
+Depending on the variant, enabling this draws the cards in one or four colors, rather than the usual black and red.

 #### Mirror baize